antoniobrandao/ab-modal/README.md

 - All UI elements (title / text / OK button / CANCEL button) are optional and customizable.
 - A simple fade-out is enabled by default when closing the model, can be disabled.
 - Individual callbacks can be passed to the OK or CANCEL buttons.
+- And more options.
+See the default options below.

 ## Install